 practicality to make daily life easier and more pleasant for hospitalized patients.

-, allowing patients to wait in
+armchairs offering enhanced comfort, allowing patients to wait in optimal conditions

-optimal conditions before their exams.
+before their exams.

 Thanks to the generosity of donors, these renovated spaces help provide

-with a warmer and more soothing environment within the Baclesse Center.
+a warmer and more soothing environment within the Baclesse Center.

 2. Lighting to make the healthcare journey more comfortable

-The Baclesse Center has installed innovative lighting systems in the operating room and radi
+The Baclesse Center has installed innovative lighting systems in the operating room

-s to improve patient comfort.
+and in the radiation therapy unit to improve patient comfort.

 to soothe patients, particularly after surgery,